Getting your goods

 Q) Why is the site closed?
 Surely you're online, and should be available 24/7?

 A) Our supply is quite variable and seasonal, and often we don't have enough to supply everyone.
-We use the period when the site is closed, from Tuesday afternoon, to gather information about what's available, and how much, and load the site.
+We use the period when the site is closed to gather information about what's available, and how much, and load the site.
 This minimises the chances of you not getting what you order.

 Q) I can't order as I'm supposedly in arrears.
 I'm not!
 How can I place my order?